 Typically, it’s a bit more expensive than fiberglass insulation and the R-values are much lower.

 It’s best for basements that have had moisture problems in the past (although if you’re installing drywall, you should try to get all of those fixed before installation to avoid mold issues down the road.)

 It comes in large sheets that can be easily cut.

 Foam board insulation is installed before framing.

 Fiberglass insulation is very affordable.
-Ours cost about $20 a roll and covered almost a 4′ x 8′ space.
+At the time of installation, ours cost about $20 a roll and covered almost a 4′ x 8′ space.
 We needed about 5 rolls total for about 30 feet of almost 8′ walls.